AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/actions.md

 ### waitForLoadingMaskToDisappear

-Wait for all Magento loading overlays to disappear.
+Wait for all loading overlays to disappear.

 <InlineAlert variant="info" slots="text" />